Bringing Vintage Aircraft to Life since 2010

 1st November 1940 - 11th May 1941

-During the six months that followed the UK would suffer 135 major or heavy attacks with London being targeted the most, suffering a particularly devastating attack on the 29th December 1940, then Liverpool and Birmingham.
+During the six months that followed the UK would suffer 135 major or heavy attacks with London being targeted the most then Liverpool and Birmingham.
 Wherever there were factories vital to Britain's war industry the Luftwaffe would attack those cities, including Manchester with its A V Roe factory, Sheffield with its armament factories, Cardiff and its docks were bombed as were Hull's, the industrial area of Clydebank and Glasgow and the docks and shipyard at Belfast also come under attack.

 One of the worst raids of the Blitz occurred on the 14th November 1940 when the Luftwaffe launched Operation Moonlight Sonata targeting Coventry.
 On that night 568 people were killed and the Cathedral destroyed when 437 aircraft bombed the city.
-This would lead to a new word by the Germans "to coventrieren" (to Coventrate).
 The 23rd November 1940 saw Southampton attacked heavily for the first time as well.
-November would also see Air Marshal Sir William Sholto Douglas replace Sir Hugh Dowding as Commander-in-Chief of Fighter Command on the 25th.
-Four days later, on the 29th November 1940, Liverpool was attacked again and 166 people died when the shelter at Edge Hill Training Centre received a direct hit from a parachute mine, whilst former Prime Minister Neville Chamberlin had died at the age of 71 on the 9th November.
+The 25th November 1940 would see Air Marshal Sir William Sholto Douglas replace Sir Hugh Dowding as Commander-in-Chief of Fighter Command.
+Four days later, on the 29th November 1940, Liverpool was attacked again and 166 people died when the shelter at Edge Hill Training Centre received a direct hit from a parachute mine, while former Prime Minister Neville Chamberlin had died at the age of 71 on the 9th November 1940.

-The last major bombing raid of this period was on the 11th May 1941, when London was attacked, with over 1,400 people killed.
-When the Blitz officially ended the same day, it brought to an end 8 months and 10 days of attacks which saw over 40,000 people lose their lives.
 Although Adolf Hitler turned his attention to the invasion of the Soviet Union, this wasn't the end of attacks on the UK, as over the coming months and years the Luftwaffe would return.

 New on Classic Warbirds